RevolvingMadness/EasyIronFarms/README.md

-This is a datapack that adds a block which acts as a mini iron farm!
+This datapack adds a block that acts as a mini iron farm!
 Iron generates after every 2 minutes
 It generates 3-10 pieces.